webpack/webpack.js.org/src/content/configuration/devtool.md

 `(none)` (Omit the `devtool` option) - No SourceMap is emitted.
 This is a good option to start with.

 `source-map` - A full SourceMap is emitted as a separate file.
 It adds a reference comment to the bundle so development tools know where to find it.

-Warning: You should configure your server to disallow access to the Source Map file for normal users!
+W> You should configure your server to disallow access to the Source Map file for normal users!

 `hidden-source-map` - Same as `source-map`, but doesn't add a reference comment to the bundle.
 Useful if you only want SourceMaps to map error stack traces from error reports, but don't want to expose your SourceMap for the browser development tools.

-Warning: You should not deploy the Source Map file to the webserver.
+W> You should not deploy the Source Map file to the webserver.
 Instead only use it for error report tooling.

 `nosources-source-map` - A SourceMap is created without the `sourcesContent` in it.
 It can be used to map stack traces on the client without exposing all of the source code.
 You can deploy the Source Map file to the webserver.

-Warning: It still exposes filenames and structure for decompiling, but it doesn't expose the original code.
+W> It still exposes filenames and structure for decompiling, but it doesn't expose the original code.

 T> When using the `uglifyjs-webpack-plugin` you must provide the `sourceMap: true` option to enable SourceMap support.